-Children will move and play and that's okay.
+That's okay too!
+Children will move and play.
 You and your provider will figure out a good place for you to put your screen.
 You could try "beaming" it onto the TV or stick with the screen on your phone, tablet or iPad.
-Your child doesn't need to be on the screen the whole time.
+It doesn't need to be a perfect shot the whole time.
 As long as you and the provider are able to communicate effectively, you'll be fine!